bart7449/lecture2021a/README.md

 - Kyong-Ha Lee
 ### Time and Location
 - Fri.
 9:00 AM ~ 12:00PM
+## Materials
+- Book: Neural networks and deep learning by Charu C. Aggarwal(but not mandatory)
+- All slides for this class will be available here.
+- Some papers in a reading list will be reviewed and presented by students
 ## Logistics
 - All course announcements take place though this page.
 Please check this page frequently.